Pentatonix Has Had Quite The Transformation

 One of the factors that led Sony to re-sign Pentatonix after previously dropping the group was its 2014 Grammy win for "Daft Punk," from the "PTX Vol. II" EP, winning the award in the best arrangement: instrumental or a cappella category.
 The group quickly recorded its first major-label release, their self-titled debut album, which hit number one.
 Since then, the group has won three Grammys, out of five nominations.
 The first full-fledged album took a while to come to fruition, something that Mitch Grassi feels worked out in the group's favor.
 "An original album was always a goal for us," Grassi told Time in 2015, "but I think we just wanted to garner a fan base and work up to it slowly because it's not an easy thing to tackle."

-While the group had been touring since 2012, in 2016 Pentatonix embarked on its first worldwide tour.
+While the group had been touring since 2012, in 2016 Pentatonix embarked on a particularly exciting worldwide tour following a slew of band milestones.
 Since then, the group has embarked on numerous tours and released several successful albums.

 The soaring success has flown in the face of conventional logic, given that a cappella groups haven't traditionally made much of a splash on the music scene.
 "We're competing against the stigma that a cappella can't be successful," Scott Hoying told Rolling Stone in a 2015 interview.
 "Major labels and radio would be like, 'A cappella is gimmicky, it will never be a real thing.'
 Now we're like, 'It's going to be a real thing — watch!'"